lextrack/Simple-Screen-Recorder/README.md

 Select the Audio Recording option in the main window and you can record audio from your PC.
 The recorded audio files are stored in the "Audio Recordings" folder.<br>
 </p>

+<h2 align="center">Important installation notice for Simple-Screen-Recorder</h2>
+To ensure that Simple-Screen-Recorder functions correctly without any issues related to video recording, please adhere to the following guidelines when choosing a location:

+**Avoid using the application in the Program Files**  directory or any other system-protected areas that might require elevated permissions.

+**Avoid lengthy file paths.** For example, avoid paths like C:\Users\lextrack\source\repos\lextrack\Simple-Screen-Recorder\bin\Release\net8.0-windows10.0.22621.0\publish\win-x64\Recordings as they can lead to issues with file management and recording functionality.

+**Do not rename the application's folder.** Renaming could lead to issues with accessing the necessary files for recording.

+Where can you install the app?

+- Your "Documents" folder.

+- Or extract it in a simple root directory, such as "C:\Simple-Screen-Recorder".

 <h2 align="center">Features</h2>

 - Screen recording in avi or mkv file format with a wide range of encoders, frames per second and bitrate<br>